xfrenette/improved-save-button/src/dist-assets/plugin/readme.txt

 Contributors: LabelBlanc
 Tags: publish, save, close, list, edit, editing, return to list, close post, posts list, update, save and new, save and return, save and list, save and next, next post, save and previous, save and view, previous post, admin, administration, editor, multisite, custom post type, page, post
 Requires at least: 3.5
-Tested up to: 4.3
+Tested up to: 4.4
 Stable tag: 1.1
 License: GPLv3 or later
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-Adds a "save" button to the Edit Post form which then redirects you to the posts list, the next/previous post, the New Post form or the post's page.
+Adds a "save" button which then redirects you to the posts list, the next/previous post, the New Post form or the post page.

 == Description ==